Snorkeling the remote and historic Banda Islands

 Meals provided: B,L,D

 Our remaining days in the Banda Islands will take us to some of the smaller islands that make up the archipelago.
-Pulau Ai is surrounded by clear tropical water and have shallow fringing reefs with reef margins that teem with life.
+Pulau Ai is surrounded by clear tropical water and has shallow fringing reefs with reef margins that teem with life.
 The tiny island of Suanggi offers another chance at a seaward reef with a volcanic substrate.
 That evening we cruise back to the southern coast of Ambon.
 Overnight: Gaia Love

 Day 11: Mamala Island